strapi/documentation/docs/user-docs/latest/content-manager/configuring-view-of-content-type.md

 To define what relational fields of an entry should be available in the edit view, the following options are available:

 - the **Insert another relational field** button, to add another relational field to your entry.
-If the button remains unclickable, it means that no other relational field can be added.
+If the button remains un-clickable, it means that no other relational field can be added.
 - the delete button ![Clear icon](../assets/icons/clear.svg), to remove a relational field.
 - the reorder button ![Drag icon](../assets/icons/drag.svg), to drag and drop to the place you want your relational field to be displayed among the others.